-Tuition is $200 per year plus books which range from $500-$800 each year.
+Tuition is $200 per year plus books, which range from $600-$800 each year.

 Apprentices start at a specified percentage of journeyman wages and work their way up during their apprenticeship.
 There is also a benefit package that is in addition to wages.
-The benefit package includes family health insurance and pensions.
+The benefit package includes family health insurance and pensions. wagesandbenefits.pdf

-Apprentices usually work pretty steady, but in all aspects of construction, there can be times of unemployment.
+Apprentices usually work pretty steadily, but in all aspects of construction, there can be times of unemployment.
 There are downtimes between jobs or due to a slow economy.
 We suggest that apprentices live within their means and plan for downtimes.
 Be fiscally responsible!
 Save money!

-A typical work week is 40 hours M-F 7am-3:30 pm.
+A typical work week is 40 hours M-F 7 am-3:30 pm.

 Yes.
 When you are hired as an apprentice for your first job, you will join the union.
-There are monthly dues, which are minimal compared to your wages and benefits.